AICDEV/annoy-the-script-kiddie/nginx/readme.md

  #### simple bot protection

  If bots or other stupid scanners, mostly in your default configuration, send along a "talking" user-agent, we can cause maximum confusion with an internal Nginx HTTP status.
-To do this, we create a file named "cat bot.protection.conf" in the /etc/nginx/snippets folder and add the following content:
+To do this, we create a file named "bot.protection.conf" in the /etc/nginx/snippets folder and add the following content:

  ```
  map $http_user_agent $blacklist_user_agents {